-The requirements in this document apply to awards issued by NEH that have a gifts-and-matching component, WITH THE EXCEPTION OF CHALLENGE GRANTS.
+The requirements in this document apply to awards issued by NEH that have a gifts-and-matching component.
 Please refer to the terms and conditions and/or our written offer of matching funds to ensure that these requirements apply to your application or grant.

 Individuals and organizations are encouraged to add their support to NEH-sponsored projects.
 To stimulate private support for projects in the humanities, NEH offers potential donors the incentive of doubling the impact of their contributions by matching these contributions with federal funds.
 Federal matching funds may not be released before third-party gifts have been raised that meet the eligibility criteria set forth in these guidelines.

-These guidelines do not apply to the NEH Challenge Grants Program.
+These guidelines do not apply to NEH Challenge Grants with CH and CZ prefixes.
 Please refer instead to the Administration of NEH Challenge Grants .

 For the purposes of these guidelines, a gift is a voluntary transfer of money (or a noncash contribution that is subsequently converted to cash) from a nonfederal third party to the applicant without compensation or consideration in return.

 Gifts of Money Given to the Applicant/Grant Recipient

 Both restricted gifts (gifts that are given specifically in support of a project) and unrestricted gifts (gifts that may be used at the recipient's discretion) are eligible to be matched.
 The donors must give the gifts directly to the applicant/grant recipient, AND THESE FUNDS MUST BE USED TO SUPPORT BUDGETED PROJECT COSTS DURING THE GRANT PERIOD.

 Noncash contributions are not eligible to release matching funds.
 However, the net proceeds from the sale of noncash contributions may be matched if the proceeds are used to support budgeted project activities during the grant period.